Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

+Next, we investigate the mass-dependence of shape alignments in TNG50 and TNG50-Dark.
+Our result that high-mass galaxies show strong halo shape-filament alignment is consistent with a sizable body of work which reports that the mass of a galaxy/halo significantly affects its shape alignment \citep[e.g.,][]{GV18,GV21,Zhang23}.
+We present the average shape-filament alignment as a function of mass at redshifts $z=0$, 1, 2, and 3 in Figure~\ref{fig:medangle_mass}.
+The left panel shows the DM shape-filament alignment in TNG50-Dark as a function of subhalo mass, while the middle (right) panel shows the DM shape-filament (stellar shape-filament) alignment in TNG50 as a function of stellar mass.
+Each of the colors represents a different redshift.

+In TNG50, the DM shape alignment steeply rises with increasing mass in outer halos, and the correlation is stronger at earlier times.
+In the inner halo, the shape alignments of DM and stars are weakly dependent on mass, with a rising alignment signal with increasing mass only seen at $z>1$.
+In contrast, TNG50-Dark predicts a significant rise in both the inner and outer halo alignment with increasing subhalo mass at all times.
+The difference in inner and outer halo shape alignments is always higher in TNG50 than in TNG50-Dark.

-Finally, we measure the alignment between stars and outer DM halos to better understand how well the signatures of accreted angular momentum from filaments are retained as gas falls towards galaxy centers.
-In Figure~\ref{fig:medangle_starvdm}, we present the evolution of the median angle between the major axes of DM at 2{\rdm} and stars at 2{\rstar}.
-All galaxies are shown in black and those with prolate, oblate, and spheroidal stellar shapes are shown in blue, green, and orange, respectively.
+Finally, we measure the alignment between the major axes of stars and outer DM halos to better understand the geometrical relationship between matter accreted from the cosmic web and that closer to galaxy centers.
+In Figure~\ref{fig:medangle_starvdm}, we present the evolution of the median angle between the major axes of DM at 2{\rdm} and stars at 0.1{\rdm}.
+All galaxies are shown in black, and those with prolate, oblate, and spheroidal stellar shapes are shown in blue, green, and orange, respectively.